Richie-Kwon/ecommercedata/README.md

 ## Conclusion <a name="Conclustion"></a>
 The data pieplines established can carry out ETL process and enable to get insights through analysis <br />
 There are a few things to be improved in the pipelines and these things are going to be revamped
-- Email notification (AWS SNS)can be applied to this pipelies to monitor updates in the stores
+- Email notification (AWS SNS)can be applied to this pipelies to monitor updates in the storage
-- Cognito set up can be complicated when the number of users goes up
+- Setting up Cognito can be complicated when the number of users go up